In contrast to the breakfast burritos previous days, today's breakfast at White Mountains was French toast, and it was amazing.

 I was also in a fair bit of pain, and hobbling a bit, my leg being quite angry that I had bumped it on a rock.
 As a result, I'll be zeroing tomorrow to let my leg calm down.

-I was also wearing my "one by one, the Penguins steal my sanity" t-shirt I've had for years.
+I was also wearing my "one by one, the Penguins steal my sanity" t-shirt I've had for years, one of the random t-shirts I grabbed when I picked my car up.
 While I rarely get comments on it at home, no less than three people thought it was the funniest thing ever and had to take pictures of it. shrugs.
 Whatever makes people happy, I guess...